How do you choose the best publishing companies when you publish a new book?

-If a company name is in red with an advisory notice, you should be aware that there have been problems reported regarding legal issues, service deficiencies or quality of service.
+If a company name is in red with an advisory notice, be careful.

-As you can see from the image, there are many companies that are not recommended.
+As you can see from the image above, many publishing companies in red are not recommended.

-Similar to assisted services, there are some fantastic, hard-working small press publishers, but there are also some that are not so good.
+There are some fantastic, hard-working small press publishers.
+But some are not so good.

-In my own case, I am signed with a small press publisher to publish my audio books, and I can say that I am completely satisfied.
+In my case, I am signed with a small press publisher to publish my audiobooks.
+I can say that I am completely satisfied.

 However, I hear of many cases where authors have experienced a lot of difficulties.

-More reading: Publishing Companies To Avoid And Nasty New Author Scams
+Related reading: Publishers To Avoid And Author Scams

 The first point to make here is that vanity publishing is definitely not self-publishing.

-There have been many complaints and even court cases over the years involving vanity press publishers.
+There have been many complaints and court cases over the years involving vanity press publishers.